cse-chalmers-gu-python/chalmers-advanced-python/lecture-notes/python-guide.md

 For instance, a transport network map typically shows only the stations and their names, as well as the connections between them, and may even distort the scale so that the locations on the map may or may not correspond to geographical locations.
 Hence such maps may have more common with graphs than ordinary maps.
-Since much of Lab 3 is about visualizing transport networks, the lecture will have a focus on how to visualize maps and graphs.

 In addition to networks, graphs have another traditional meaning in mathematics: visualizations of functions.
 We will also look at tools created for this purpose.